A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 • Relationships and family: Are they married?
 Single parents?
 Do they have other kids?

-• Income: Your marketing strategy and language will vary depending on if your audience makes $30,000+ versus $120,000+.
+• Income: Your marketing strategy and language will vary depending on whether your audience makes $30,000+ versus $120,000+.

-• Occupation: If you can determine your audience’s careers and professions, that’s great..
+• Occupation: If you can determine your audience’s careers and professions, that’s great.
 If not, focus on general fields i.e. healthcare, hospitality, arts, or law.

 • Education: High school diploma, bachelor’s, master’s, trade school?
 This is important information to inform your strategy.
 And if you can figure out majors, that’s a bonus.